Last updated on March 9th, 2022

 Look for the sign to the Alofaaga Blowholes (T5 entrance) and park the car close to this entertaining natural wonder.
 The ocean swell smashes into the cliffs, pushing water through underwater lava tubes and up in the air.
 If that’s not enough for you, a local can show you how coconuts manage to fly in Samoa for an extra T20.

 The next stop will be a quick panoramic view at Lovers Leap (T2 entrance).
 Local legend tells of a mother and her daughter who jumped off the cliff, turning into a shark and a sea turtle upon impact.
-This might explain why onlookers sometime see this odd couple splashing in the cove below.
+This might explain why onlookers sometimes see this odd couple splashing in the cove below.

 The final stop on today’s road trip will be at Cape Mulinuu (T10 entrance).
-This is the most western point in Samoa, where the spirits of Samoans were believed to be carried to the afterlife in pre Christian times.
+This is the most western point in Samoa, where the spirits of Samoans were believed to be carried to the afterlife in pre-Christian times.
 The cape is as remote as you can get and it feels that way.

-Local guides will be happy to take you on a short hike to the nearby Blood Well, Vaatausili Cave and star mound.
+Local guides will be happy to take you on a short hike to the nearby Blood Well, Vaatausili Cave, and star mound.
 If you feel like waiting for the sunset and don’t mind driving back in the dark – this place is as good as it gets.

 Drive back to Salelologa and check into the Savaiian Hotel for the night.
 This hotel and others are fully reviewed in this post about recommended accommodations in Savaii.

 Make your way to Savaia Village in Lefaga Bay and check into Le Valasi’s Beach Fales.
-Helen, Taula the Orator and their family will take excellent care of you.
+Helen, Taula the Orator, and their family will take excellent care of you.
 If you stay with them on a Sunday, you might even get the real Samoan experience (scroll to the final paragraphs).

 Savaia is home to the best sunsets on the island and the Giant Clam Sanctuary (5T entrance), where you can snorkel in the aqua clear waters and marvel at these massive colorful clams.

 A short bicycle ride away is the Return To Paradise Resort, the filming location for the hit 1953 movie of the same name.
-If you’re not staying here as a guest, your T25 day pass is redeemable at the beach bar, so you can not only catch up on some reading, but do so with a cocktail in your hand.
+If you’re not staying here as a guest, your T25 day pass is redeemable at the beach bar, so you can not only catch up on some reading but do so with a cocktail in your hand.
 The resort is also a great place to grab lunch.